Ahad-amj/frontend-health-consulting/README.md

 - Add pagination or infinite scroll to Doctors and Medicines lists.
 - Add multilingual support for broader accessibility.
 - Responsive design enhancements for mobile and tablet views.
+- Add a feature that allows **doctors to reply to patient messages** within the app for personalized communication.